content-strategy-forum/csf-glossary/interface-text.md

 layout: definition

 figure:
-	- fig-slug: placeholder
+	- fig_slug: placeholder
 	-	alt: A placeholder.
 Huzza!
 	-	caption: A belle figure of mysterious nature.

-issue-id: 9
+issue_id: 9
 term: Interface text
-term-slug: interface-text
+term_slug: interface-text

-meta-description: Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
+meta_description: Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
 Not the same as microcopy.

 tags: